F-injectivity and Buchsbaum singularities: Characteristic results

 \section{Characteristic $0$ results}

 In this section we study Question \ref{Takagi's question in char 0}, and we provide a positive answer when $R$ is a section ring of a normal projective variety, hence in particular we answer this question when $R$ is normal and standard graded (we say $R$ is standard graded if $R_0=K$ and $R$ is generated over $R_0$ by $R_1$).
 Throughout this section all rings and schemes are of finite type over a field $K$ of characteristic $0$.
 All schemes are separated.
 We first recall the definition of (strong) log resolutions.
-Let $\pi$: $\widetilde{Y}\rightarrow Y$ be a morphism of reduced schemes.
-Let $X\hookrightarrow Y$ be a closed subscheme with ideal sheaf $\mathscr{I}$.
-We say that $\pi$ is a {\it log resolution} if \begin{enumerate} \item $\pi$ is proper and birational with $\widetilde{Y}$ smooth \item $\mathscr{I} O_{\widetilde{Y}}=O_{\widetilde{Y}}(-G)$ is an invertible sheaf corresponding to a divisor $-G$ \item $\Supp(G)\bigcup E$ has simple normal crossings where $E$ is the exceptional set of $\pi$. \end{enumerate} We say $\pi$ is a {\it strong log resolution} if moreover $\pi$ is an isomorphism outside of $X$.
+Let $X$ be a closed subscheme of $Y$ with ideal sheaf $\mathscr{I}$.
+A morphism $\pi$: $\widetilde{Y}\rightarrow Y$ is called a {\it log resolution} of the pair $(Y, X)$ if \begin{enumerate} \item $\pi$ is proper and birational with $\widetilde{Y}$ smooth \item $\mathscr{I} O_{\widetilde{Y}}=O_{\widetilde{Y}}(-G)$ is an invertible sheaf corresponding to a divisor $-G$ \item $\Supp(G)\bigcup E$ has simple normal crossings where $E$ is the exceptional set of $\pi$. \end{enumerate} When $X=\emptyset$, we simply say $\pi$ is a log resolution of $Y$.
+We say $\pi$ is a {\it strong log resolution} of the pair $(Y, X)$ if moreover $\pi$ is an isomorphism outside of $X$.
 We note that when the characteristic of $K$ is $0$, log resolutions always exist and strong log resolutions exist if $Y$ is smooth (see \cite{HironakaResolution}).

-We now recall Schwede's characterization of Du Bois singularities, which was shown to be equivalent to the classical definition using Hodge theoretic methods in \cite{SchwedeEasyCharacterization}. \begin{definition}[{\it cf.} Theorem 4.6 in \cite{SchwedeEasyCharacterization}] Let $X\hookrightarrow Y$ be a reduced subscheme of a smooth scheme $Y$.
-Let $\pi$: $\widetilde{Y}\rightarrow Y$ be a strong log resolution of $X$ and let $E$ be the reduced pre-image of $X$ in $\widetilde{Y}$.
+We now recall Schwede's characterization of Du Bois singularities, which was shown to be equivalent to the classical definition using Hodge theoretic methods in \cite{SchwedeEasyCharacterization}. \begin{definition}[{\it cf.} Theorem 4.6 in \cite{SchwedeEasyCharacterization}] Let $X\hookrightarrow Y$ be a reduced closed subscheme of a smooth scheme $Y$.
+Let $\pi$: $\widetilde{Y}\rightarrow Y$ be a strong log resolution of $(Y, X)$ and let $E$ be the reduced pre-image of $X$ in $\widetilde{Y}$.
 Then $X$ has {\it Du Bois} singularities if and only if the natural map $O_X\rightarrow \mathbf{R}\pi_{*}O_E$ is a quasi-isomorphism. \end{definition}